Singaporebrides | Weddings 101

 8. What about religious rites that involves food and beverage, such as the Chinese tea ceremony?
 Is this permitted?

 According to GoBusiness, religious rites that involves food and beverage, such as the Chinese tea ceremony, are not allowed to be conducted as part of the solemnisation ceremony, and should only be held either before or after the solemnisation while taking into account the prevailing national guidelines for that activity.Lalu and Chris’ Bright and Colourful Sapa-Inspired Backyard Wedding by The Love Co.
 Studio

 Couples are, however, allowed to hold their tea ceremony as part of their wedding reception at home or at an external venue, subject to the safe management guidelines for receptions (e.g. no intermingling between the wedding party and other groups of guests or between groups of guests).

 Do take note that the tea ceremony can only be held amongst the ‘wedding party’ of 20 persons as part of the reception, and must take into account the prevailing national guidelines for that activity.
 For example, if you are having the tea ceremony at home, no more than eight visitors are allowed to attend the ceremony.
+If you are having the tea ceremony at an external venue where you’ll be hosting your wedding reception, the wedding party here refers to any 20 attendees at the wedding, including you and your groom, and your two witnesses, and can be made up of your bridesmaids and groomsmen, parents, family members, and friends, as long as it does not exceed the head count of 20 persons.
 For more details on safe management guidelines, refer to Point 9.

 Yes, you can, but only if you abide by prevailing safe distancing measures.
 You may hire a photographer to take photos of the solemnisation or wedding reception, but the photographer has to maintain a 1-metre distance between himself and the subject(s) of photography at all times.